-Storm restoration in Peru
+Storm damage restoration in Peru

 Peru is a small city of about 9,900 along the Illinois River in LaSalle County, one of north-central Illinois's oldest industrial communities and a place that understands severe weather on a personal level.
 The county's most painful storm memory is the April 2004 F3 tornado that killed eight people in the nearby village of Utica, an event so significant it changed how the National Weather Service issues tornado warnings across the country.
 Beyond that benchmark, LaSalle County deals regularly with large hail, derecho-driven winds, Illinois River flash flooding, and winter ice storms severe enough to cause widespread structural damage.
 Storm Damage 911 connects Peru homeowners with vetted, licensed local professionals for a free storm damage assessment.